-Jason Mendelson is co-founder and a managing director of Foundry Group, an early-stage technology venture capital firm.
+Jason Mendelson is CoFounder/Managing Director Foundry Group, an early-stage technology venture capital firm.
 Jason has over a decade of experience in the venture capital and technology industries in a multitude of investing, operational and engineering roles.
 Prior to co-founding Foundry Group, Jason was a Managing Director and General Counsel for Mobius Venture Capital, where he also acted as its chief administrative partner overseeing all operations of the firm.
 He currently serves on the board of directors of Brightleaf, Next Big Sound, Oblong, Organic Motion, Pie Digital and Sifteo for Foundry Group.
 You can find Jason on his blog Mendelson’s Musings and Twitter @jasonmendelson

 It’s hard because I will say that I’m happily separated from a lot of that, being out here.
 I also think that an early stage investor may have it differently.
 Let’s look at it a couple of different ways.
 Let’s look at it 1) Geography 2) Stage of Investment 3) Let’s really try to address your question.